ibm-cloud-docs/FileStorage/mounting-storage-coreos.md

 ```
 {:pre}

-When you're in the container, run the following to build the cifs utility.
+When you're in the container, run the following to build the CIFS utility.

 ```
 dnf groupinstall -y "Development Tools" "Development Libraries"